Ranked! Manchester United’s 10 greatest European performances since 1990

 This has to be on the list because of the way it finished, but Manchester United really didn’t play well in this game at all.
 They were hampered by suspensions to Paul Scholes and Roy Keane of course, and knackered after a gruelling fight for the Premier League title which went right down to the last day.

 A midfield of Jesper Blomqvist, Nicky Butt, David Beckham and Ryan Giggs wasn’t Ferguson’s ideal choice - and United struggled to break down Bayern Munich after falling behind to Mario Basler’s early, low free-kick.
-The sides had drawn 3-3 and 2-2 in the group stages, though, so perhaps more goals were inevitable – although there were definitely hearts in mouths when Carsten Jancker sent an overhead kick looping onto the bar.
-In the end...
-Well, we all know what happened in the end, right?
+The sides had drawn 3-3 and 2-2 in the group stage, though, so perhaps more goals were inevitable – although there were definitely hearts in mouths when Carsten Jancker sent an overhead kick looping onto the bar.
+In the end... well, we all know what happened in the end.

 United had secured a 0-0 draw at the Camp Nou in the first leg – although could have had more, as Ronaldo missed a penalty in the third minute.
 In the 14th minute of the second leg, Scholes collected a loose pass and smashed a swerving, unstoppable shot into the top corner.